NJDHTS/NJDHTS/numetric-workbooks/njsp-fatal-database.md

 >
 > How many **drivers** aged 65 or over were involved in fatal crashes?
 How many of them were killed?
 How many survived?

+>**info**
+>NOTE: This workbook includes information for all people killed, as well as all drivers, deaths after 30 days, and deaths from natural causes.
+To query official "fatalities" only, select "Accident" from the "Death Classification" filter on the top right.
 <!-- -->
 >**tip**
 The [**NJSP Fatal Involved**](https://cloud.numetric.com/workbooks#/report2/034c41ea-77da-47b8-a124-860e484e04ee) workbook is joined to the \(people\) Involved level via the crash table.
 As a result, counts and totals from this workbook will be structured as follows: